CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "use_action": {
   "type": "place_npc",                     // Place NPC of specific class on the map "npc_class_id": "true_foodperson",       // NPC ID, see npcs/npc.json
-  "summon_msg": "You summon a food hero!", // (optional) message when summoning the NPC "place_randomly": true,                  // Places NPC randomly around the player or lets the player decide where to put it (default: false)
+  "summon_msg": "You summon a food hero!", // (optional) Message when summoning the NPC "place_randomly": true,                  // Places NPC randomly around the player or lets the player decide where to put it (default: false)
   "radius": 1,                             // Maximum radius for random NPC placement "moves": 50                              // How many move points the action takes